-The PILC Summer Funding Program includes several special paid internships.
-Students interested in these fellowships must complete special program applications in addition to completing program requirements for PILC Summer Funding, since payment will be administered through the Summer Funding Program.
+There are a number of NYU-exclusive paid summer and term-time opportunities.
+Students interested in the summer fellowships must complete special program applications in addition to completing program requirements for PILC Summer Funding, since payment will be administered through the Summer Funding Program.

 The Center for Human Rights and Global Justice, in cooperation with the Institute for International Law and Justice, selects a group of NYU Law students interested in gaining academic and practical experience in international law and human rights to serve as fellows.
 Fellows complete a specialized training program in international law, undertake a summer internship, and complete a research paper that grows out of the field placement.
 Field placements include the International Law Commission in Geneva, the Office of the UN High Commissioner for Refugees in Geneva and other locations, the International Criminal Tribunal for the former Yugoslavia in The Hague, the Legal Resources Center in Johannesburg, and many others.
 Visit the CHRGJ site for more information.

-The Sudler Family Fellowship will support approximately ten NYU Law 1Ls and 2Ls spending their summers at state and federal prosecutors anywhere in the United States.
+The Sudler Family Fellowship will support approximately eight NYU Law 1Ls and 2Ls spending their summers at federal and local prosecutors anywhere in the United States.
 This fellowship is available only to those students who have already secured summer internships at federal (criminal division in a USAO) or local prosecutor offices (DA offices).
-Sudler Family Fellows will receive $8,000 instead of a regular PILC grant and will participate in a special training program in late March, which will include meeting the donor.
-The selection committee will be a panel of former and/or current prosecutors who are connected to the Law School.
-To apply, please send a résumé and personal statement (1-2 pages double-spaced) on why you want to be a prosecutor (including identifying the office at which you will be spending your summer) to email@example.com with the subject line “Sudler Family Fellowship” by Friday, February 20.
+Sudler Family Fellows will receive $8,000 instead of a regular PILC grant and will participate in a special training program in early April, which will include meeting the donor.
+To apply, please send a résumé and personal statement (1-2 pages double-spaced) on why you want to be a prosecutor (including identifying the office at which you will be spending your summer) to email@example.com with the subject line “Sudler Family Fellowship” by Friday, March 3, 2023.
 It is optional to append an additional one-paragraph statement on how you will enhance the diversity of the profession.
 Students who are selected as Fellows must still complete all summer funding forms and must submit an internship report through the summer funding system at the completion of their internship.